yurynamgung/twitter_postgres/README.md

 In this first assignment, we will focus on:
 1. working with postgres from python
 1. inserting data into the database
-1. understanding denormalized vs normalized schemas (i.e. NoSQL vs SQL)
+1. understanding JSON/denormalized vs normalized schemas (i.e. NoSQL vs SQL)

 ## Tasks